Helmlab: A Two-Space Family of Analytical, Data-Driven Color Spaces for UI Design Systems: Evaluation

-During development, we observed that an initial version of \helmlab\ (without the blue-band penalty) exhibited severe gradient non-uniformity in the blue--cyan region.
-A red-to-blue gradient interpolated in \helmlab\ Lab coordinates showed a $51.4\times$ max/min step-size ratio when measured with CIEDE2000, compared to $1.3\times$ for the same gradient in CIE~Lab.
-Frozen ablation traced the problem to the 4-harmonic hue correction, whose Fourier coefficients overshoot in the blue--magenta band ($h \approx 240$--$340$\textdegree).
-Disabling hue correction reduced the gradient ratio from $51.4\times$ to $4.9\times$ but increased \combvd\ \stress\ by $+15.5$~points, making this an unacceptable trade-off.
+A previous version of this work (v20b parameters, paper v2) reported a severe gradient non-uniformity in the blue--cyan region: a red-to-blue gradient interpolated in v20b Lab coordinates showed a $51.4\times$ max/min step-size ratio (when measured with CIEDE2000), compared to $1.3\times$ for the same gradient in CIE~Lab.
+The v20b training procedure used an \emph{explicit} blue-band penalty (weighted sum of LEEDS, RIT-DuPont and a synthetic blue-segment \stress) to suppress this.
+The resulting fix reduced the ratio to $5.8\times$ (an $8.9\times$ improvement) at a cost of only $+0.08$ \stress\ on \combvd.